TariniS/365_final_project/README.md

 Together, we can make Recipe API **better**!

-## Contributing

-Please read [our contribution guidelines](docs/CONTRIBUTING.md), and thank you for being involved!

 ## Authors & contributors

-The original setup of this repository is by [Dillon Rego](https://github.com/DillonRego).
+The original setup of this repository is by [TariniS](https://github.com/TariniS).
 This README was created by [Dillon Rego](https://github.com/DillonRego).